 Failing to See the Obvious

-So much is made of good workmanship (how things look) and diagnosis (figuring out what’s wrong) and rightfully so.
-However, for a new tech, nobody expects you to do the best looking work out there or to diagnosis the super difficult situation.
+So much is made of good workmanship (how things look) and diagnosis (figuring out what's wrong), and rightfully so.
+However, for a new technician, nobody expects you to do the best-looking work out there or to diagnosis the super difficult situation.
 You are expected to use common sense and spot things that are out of the ordinary or that can lead to issues.
-Here is a quick list of things to look out for that you can see with little to no experience.
+Here is a quick list of things to look out for that you can see with little to no experience:

-- Look for refrigerant oil stains, often oil stains or residue can lead you straight a refrigerant leak.
+- Look for refrigerant oil stains; oil stains or residue can often lead you straight to a refrigerant leak.

-- Use a mirror and a flashlight and look for dirty evaporator coils and blower wheels.
-You may make a diagnosis but if you leave the system with a dirty coil or a blower wheel you still look silly.
+- Use a mirror and a flashlight to look for dirty evaporator coils and blower wheels.
+You may make a diagnosis, but if you leave the system with a dirty coil or a blower wheel, you still look silly.

 - Look for past workmanship that may be done incorrectly.
-Just because that fan motor or capacitor is new doesn’t mean it is the right size and wired properly.
-Always double check your own work as well as work done by others.
+Just because that fan motor or capacitor is new doesn't mean that it's the right size and wired properly.
+Always double-check your own work as well as work done by others.

-- Before making a repair double check the previous diagnosis and check that the part you have is actually the correct part.
-There is NOTHING worse than removing a compressor t find out the one you have isn’t the correct one.
-ALWAYS double check the diagnosis and the part.
+- Before making a repair, double-check the previous diagnosis.
+Check that the part you have is actually the correct part.
+There is NOTHING worse than removing a compressor to find out that the one you have isn't the correct one.
+ALWAYS double-check the diagnosis and the part.

-There are many other things that could be added to the list, but for a new tech if you do the following you will be on the road to success even if you are green.
+Many other things could be added to the list.
+However, if you're a new technician and you do the following, you will be on the road to success, even if you're green: